dachcom-digital/pimcore-toolbox/docs/13_CkEditor.md

 ```

 ### Area CK-Editor Configuration
-If you need to modify the toolbar configuration just for document areas, add this to your configuration:
+If you only need to modify the toolbar configuration for document areas, add this to your configuration:

 **Example**
 ```yaml